 With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 Not only is there much to see, but there are plenty of things to do in Andalucia too!
 You can hike El Caminito del Rey, formerly known as the most dangerous hike in the world, relax on the beaches in Malaga or visit the incredible Alhambra in Granada!
+Just some of the amazing tourist attractions in Andalucia!

 If you’re wondering where to go in Andalucia, this is the post for you!